 Until I tried it myself, I had thought that pulimunchi is a very difficult delicacy to cook.
-But a lazy weekend cooking up this chicken pulimunchi proved my inhibitions wrong!
+But cooking up this chicken pulimunchi on a lazy weekend proved my inhibitions wrong!

-Mangalore cuisine has a variety of dishes on offer to enthrall your taste buds.
-And it’s not just their seafood delicacies that this coastal region is famous for.
-I have already written about the popular kori sukka (Mangalore dry chicken style) in this blog.
+Mangalore cuisine has a variety of dishes on offer to enthral your taste buds.
+And it’s not just the seafood delicacies that this coastal region is famous for.
+I have already written about the popular kori sukka (Mangalore style dry chicken curry) on this blog.

 Most of the traditional pulimunchi preparations that I have come across were cooked with sardines or pork.
 However, I have used a more popular ingredient here – chicken.
 I have also simplified the recipe to as fewer steps as possible.
 As always, that’s all done without compromising the taste!

-The idea is quite simple!
+The recipe is quite simple!
 So is the execution!!
-You start by dry-frying the spices, then adding tamarind and a few other ingredients, before grinding it to a paste.
-Cook the chicken with this ground paste.
-Finish by garnishing with some fried curry leaves.
-Delicious chicken pulimunchi is ready.
+You start by toasting the spices, then adding tamarind and a few other ingredients, before grinding it to a paste.
+The chicken is then cooked with this ground paste.
+Garnishing with some fried curry leaves will complete the cooking.
+Delicious chicken pulimunchi is ready!